Vayain/ProcessWorkflowSummarizer/docs/USER_GUIDE.md

 ## Introduction

-ScreenCaptureSummarizer is a powerful tool that automatically documents any on-screen activity through a combination of intelligent screen capture, AI-powered analysis, and comprehensive documentation generation.
+ScreenCaptureSummarizer (appearing as "SCS" in your browser tab) is a powerful tool that automatically documents any on-screen activity through a combination of intelligent screen capture, AI-powered analysis, and comprehensive documentation generation.
 Whether you're creating tutorials, documenting software functionality, or recording user testing sessions, this application streamlines the entire process.

 ## Application Workflow Overview